Subham-0725/Expense-Tracker/README.md

 - Array methods (push, filter, reduce)
 - Local Storage for persistent data

+📄 License

+This project is open-source and free to use for learning and development purposes.

 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.